List of Tohoku Initiatives

 Disaster Recovery Leadership Development Fund

-Capacity / Leadership Building, Local NPO / Grassroot
+Capacity / Leadership Building, Not-for-Profit Initiative

 Based in: Tokyo